PabloExperimental/COVID19-Italy-Analysis/README.md

-Using the data of <a href="https://github.com/pcm-dpc/COVID-19">COVID-19 Protezione Civile</a>.
-I've trained a simple SVR for predict the number of infected people.
+I've trained a Linear SVR and a Linear Regression using the data of <a href="https://github.com/pcm-dpc/COVID-19">COVID-19 Protezione Civile</a>.